Is Your Bowel Function Normal?

-Working from a mind-body-medicine perspective is important.
-We have a range of effective methods available at House of Health – read about them here.
+We have long known that holistically, the whole mind-body-medicine perspective is important.
+We have a range of effective methods available at House of Health.
 Herbs can also be used to nourish and relax the nervous system and reduce stress and anxiety responses.
-Your herbalist may choose ones that have a specific benefit to the gut as well, such as Chamomile (Matricaria recutita), which is well known for soothing the gut and as a nervous system relaxant and tonic.
+Your clinician may choose herbs that have a specific benefit to the gut as well, such as Chamomile (Matricaria recutita), which is well known for soothing the gut and as a nervous system relaxant and tonic.

 IBS can be successfully alleviated with natural approaches.
 Reducing stress, testing for SIBO, lactose intolerance or fructose malabsorption are important first steps.
 Dietary changes, supplements and herbal remedies as prescribed by your health consultant are important to help soothe and heal the gut.
 Generally, however, food is NOT the problem.
 Food aggravates the problem!